freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/FORMAT.md

 is verified, and cancellation removes the temporary tree.
 Extraction happens in a sibling `<contentHash>.tmp-<random>` directory; `.complete` is written last and the directory is then renamed atomically.
 Only a final directory with a matching `.complete` marker may be reused.
-Orphan temporary directories are removed on resolver startup.
+Orphan temporary directories older than one hour are removed on resolver startup; younger ones are left untouched so a concurrent resolver's in-progress extraction is never deleted.
 Completed entries are retained by directory modification time under a configurable LRU cap (4 GiB by default).

 ## screenshots/